OttieOtter

 Stairs on the Window Trail

-The Window Trail is considered to be a moderate hike.
-We took our time exploring the two-and-a-half mile trail to The Window.
-The fascinating rocks and plants and animal life we experienced along the trail were magnificent.
+The Window Trail was labeled a 'moderate' hike, but we thought it was easy.
+We took our time exploring the two-and-a-half-mile trail to The Window.
+The fascinating rocks, plants, and animal life we experienced along the trail were magnificent.

-Once we arrived at the end of the trail, I walked carefully to The Window opening, half expecting to find an outer ledge to stand on and take pictures of the view, but such a platform did not exist.
-It wasn't long before I realized that my next step on the slippery rocks might be my last!
+Once we arrived at the trail's end, I walked carefully to The Window opening, half expecting to find an outer ledge to stand on and take pictures of the view, but such a platform did not exist.
+It wasn't long before I realized my next step on the slippery rocks might be my last!

 Slick Rocks at the Window at Chisos Mountains